 The first time I had Fattoush was at Marcelle’s fabulously fun celebration when she became an American citizen over fifteen years ago.
 The event included a broad selection of meticulously prepared Lebanese specialties, including Fattoush.
-Topping off the evening was Marcel, castanets in place, teaching the group of women from all over the world the art of belly dancing.
-Though the food was much better quality than the dancing guests, still what could be more fun than enjoying wonderful food together with music, dance and laughter among friends?
+Topping off the evening was Marcel, castanets in place, teaching our Ladies International group of women the art of belly dancing.
+Though the food was much better quality than the dancing guests, what could be more fun than enjoying wonderful food together with music, dance and laughter among friends?

 Raised in Bekaa Valley, Lebanon, Marcelle, the third of eight children always loved spending a lot of time in the kitchen observing her mother and grandmother prepare food and helping them.
 Meals were prepared simply with a focus on ingredient quality at the local shops all within walking distance.
-Food purchased daily in the warmer months required someone in the family would see to the daily market supplies, one of Marcelle’s chores as she got older.
-Recipes in Marcelle’s home in Lebanon were prepared daily to taste and not written and so Marcelle continues to make her Lebanese food through taste and hands on experience.
+Food purchased daily in the warmer months required someone in the family would see to the daily market supplies whicj became one of Marcelle’s chores as she got older.
+Recipes in Marcelle’s home in Lebanon were prepared daily to taste and not written down so Marcelle continues to make her Lebanese food through taste and hands- on experience.
 She also shares the preparation of the traditional Lebanese specialties with her daughter, Mary, using this method.

 “Bulgur was not sold as ready to cook when I was little so the women had to buy the actual whole wheat kernels, boil and dry them, where they would then be taken to a special place in town for processing into the necessary sizes.”
-She said, “There were 3 sizes, fine, medium and big.
+Marcelle explained.
+“There were 3 sizes, fine, medium and big.
 The fine was used for tabouli, the medium for kibbeh, and the big size was to cook with.”
-Given that time consumer, if not for the invention of processed bulgur I might have had a much longer wait then just next year for the annual fresh picked grape leaves from Marcelle’s vines and her homemade tabouli!
-Still, I would have my wonderfully fresh tasting Fattoush!
+Given that time consumer, if not for the invention of processed bulgur I might have had a much longer wait then until just next year for the annual fresh picked grape leaves from Marcelle’s vines and her homemade tabouli!
+Still, I always love enjoying Marcelle’s fresh tasting Fattoush!

 - 1 large head romaine lettuce, torn into bite size pieces

 - 3 cups kirby cucumber or any long thin seedless cucumber, skin striped, sliced lengthwise, then cut into small pieces

 - 3 cloves garlic, chopped